Why hair botox is a thing

 - Keratin might last longer than hair botox, up to 4-6 months, while botox will last for 10 weeks or so.

-- Since the market is competitive, newer forms of keratin also are being introduced which seem to be using natural products.
+- Since the market is competitive, newer forms of keratin are being introduced using natural products.

 Geeta Rao, founder of Glossnglass Salon and Makeup Academy uses keratin for bouncy hair.
 She says, “Keratin is a protein treatment and there are latest additions in the national market that are using the natural form of keratin ‘juvexin’.
 Keratin gives 90 percent relaxed/ frizz-free hair leaving it shiny.”